tom-howard/ros2/docs/com2009/assignment1/part3.md

 `ranges` is an array of `float32` values (array data-types are suffixed with `[]`).
 This is the part of the message containing all the *actual distance measurements* that are being obtained by the LiDAR sensor (in meters).

-<a name="fig_lidar"></a>Consider a simplified example here, taken from a TurtleBot3 robot in a much smaller, fully enclosed environment:
+<a name="fig_lidar"></a>Consider a simplified example here, taken from a TurtleBot3 robot in a different environment:

 <figure markdown>
   ![](../../images/rviz/lidar_illustrated.png)